 [Yes, I understand that women also cheat.
 I have written about that numerous times, including here.
-However, this article, based on my new book Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating, is about cheating men.]
+However, this article is about cheating men.]

 But most men don’t have that type of insight.
 So when confronted, they minimize, rationalize, and justify their behavior with statements like: